liamr4c/simple-build-caddy/README.md

 # Simple script to build caddy
 The script will build caddy into ./caddy.
 It's not super readable, but it works.

-Just run `bash build.sh`.
-You need go (obviously).
-Go1.8 is magnitudes better than 1.7, so use that.
+## Usage
+1. run `build-tris.sh` to build a version of go with tris as 'crypto/tls'
+2. run `build.sh` to patch caddy with plugins and tls 1.3 support and the build it
+3. have `./caddy`

 ## Plugins
-If you read it, it should be straightforward to add more plugins.
+If you read `build.sh`, it should be straightforward to add more plugins.

 By default, it just comes with what I need:
 * caddy-git
 * caddy-expires

 ## TLS 1.3
-I would really like TLS 1.3 via tls-tris, but I doubt I'll have time to make it work before tris is merged with mainline go and caddy updated to use it anyway.
+![Yes!!][test/yes.png "TLS 1.3 Works!!!!
+Now if only we could get 0RTT...."]

+Caddy is built with TLS 1.3!!!
+I don't think it has 0-RTT support, however that would be quite hard anyway becuase caddy seems to rely on SNI very heavily.
+Additionally, liams.io is configured very weirdly and without major resructuring would likely not supoort 0RTT.